 Not Making Statements or Admissions of Fault

 Anyone involved in a car accident, particularly, drivers, should refrain from making any statements about the accident to anyone except his or her attorney or the police officers.
-Drivers are also cautioned against making admissions of fault to anyone except to their auto accident attorney.
+Drivers are also cautioned against making admissions of fault in a car accident to anyone except to their auto accident attorney.

 Statements that would suggest that the driver did not, for example, look both ways before proceeding through the intersection or comments about the weather making it difficult for the driver to see oncoming cars or pedestrians may cause issues for the unsuspecting driver down the road, potentially exposing him or her to liability.

 Insurance companies may use these statements as a reason to blame the driver and show that the insurance company should not have to pay costs.
-To avoid this, drivers can limit their conversation about the accident to objective, straightforward communication with the police when reporting the accident and to their auto accident attorney.
+To avoid this and possibly unnecessarily claiming fault in a car accident, drivers can limit their conversation about the accident to objective, straightforward communication with the police when reporting the accident and to their auto accident attorney.